emily1618/Data-Portfolio/interview_cheatsheet.md

 # Interview Cheatsheet For Entry Level Data Analyst Jobs
-#### Overview of the concept from theory, statistics, machine learning model, SQL, and coding.
-I created this notebook to prepare for interview.
+#### I created this notebook to prepare for interview.
+The infomration is an overview of the concept from theory, statistics, machine learning model, SQL, and coding.
 Not all concept is covered.
 Source is everywhere from google search to class room lecture slides.
-I will update this constantly.
+I will continue update this.

 ##### Author: Emi Ly